msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 internat:LocalizationProperties.IsActive="True"
 ```

-When done translating the application, these entries can be removed - or "IsActive" can be bound to a modifyable property in the Settings-file in order to toggle the translation feature on and off.
+When done translating the application, these entries can be removed - or "IsActive" can be bound to a modifiable property in the Settings-file in order to toggle the translation feature on and off.
 The translation feature should not be running for the end user in order to not impair user experience.

 <a id="translationpreperation"></a>
 #### Translation-Component

 ##### XAML modifications needed for Excel use case
 All GUI-elements intended for translation need to have a "Name"-Property which is a unique key inside their View or Window.
-All Views and Windows need to have a "Name"-Property that uniquely identifies them aswell.
+All Views and Windows need to have a "Name"-Property that uniquely identifies them as well.

 If the Headers of DataGrids need to be localized as well, they will have to have a "Name" attached property provided by this library assigned to each DataGridColumn.
-This is necessary as the DataGridColumns are not Frameworkelements and therefore do not support the ```NameProperty```.
+This is necessary as the DataGridColumns are not FrameworkElements and therefore do not support the ```NameProperty```.

 The "Name" attached property can be added to a DataGrid Column like this
 ```xaml